-Artistic Director, WMYB and Adjunct Professor, Grand Valley State University.
+Artistic Director, WMYB and Studio Owner of Ada Dance Academy.
 Sanford trained at Southold School in South Bend, Indiana, North Carolina School of the Arts (trained under Melissa Hayden, Duncan Noble, and Warren Conover), Ballet Chicago Studio Company (mentored by Dan Duell and Patricia Blair), attended numerous summer courses including School of American Ballet, Houston Ballet, and Hartford Ballet.
 Sanford has had the opportunity to work with esteemed choreographers and teachers such as Kirk Peterson, Val Caniparoli, Suzanne Farrell, Daniel Duell, and Mario Radacovsky during his 14 seasons performing as a Principal Dancer with Grand Rapids Ballet Company.
 Sanford has performed as a guest artist for New York Theater Ballet, Toledo Ballet, Tulsa Ballet, St. Louis Ballet, Ballet Chicago, Geiger Ballet, and Southold Dance Theater.
 Alongside his performing career, he taught classical technique classes at Grand Rapids Ballet School for 14 years and he has been teaching master dance classes throughout the Midwest.
-Sanford is currently teaching classical technique classes at Grand Valley State University and Ada Dance Academy.
-Stephen and his wife Jennifer have three daughters Julia, Elaina, Lucy and two sons Andrew and Nathan.
-This is Stephen’s 5th year leading the Artistic Direction for the West Michigan Youth Ballet.
-WMYB Executive Committee.
+Sanford is currently teaching classical technique classes at Ada Dance Academy.
+Stephen and his wife, Jennifer, have three daughters Julia, Elaina, Lucy and two sons Andrew and Nathan.
+This is Stephen’s 7th year leading the Artistic Direction for the West Michigan Youth Ballet.

-Stager/Choreographer, WMYB and Artistic Director of RPM Productions in Chicago.
-She has been performing, teaching, choreographing, staging and rehearsing major works for over 42 years.
-She began her career dancing principal roles for Chicago Ballet, Garden State Ballet, Boston Repertory Ballet and for seven years with Pacific Northwest Ballet in Seattle where she performed as a soloist with Gelsey Kirkland and Mikhail Baryshnikov.
+Laura has been performing, teaching, choreographing, staging and rehearsing major works for over 42 years.
+She began her career dancing principal roles for Chicago Ballet, Garden State Ballet, Boston Repertory Ballet and spent seven years with the Pacific Northwest Ballet in Seattle where she performed as a soloist with Gelsey Kirkland and Mikhail Baryshnikov.
 She has toured as a guest artist throughout the United States and Asia.
-Berman served as Ballet Mistress, Associate Artistic Director and Artistic Director of the Grand Rapids Ballet Company in the period from 1992-2010.
-At that time, she conducted capital campaigns to renovate the old North Star Bus Terminal into beautiful new studios and office space and build the company's LEED certified Peter Martin Wege Theatre.
-She was also Director of the School of the Grand Rapids Ballet Company, establishing its curriculum, syllabus, faculty and performances while placing students in ballet companies around the world.
-Currently, in addition to her work with RPM, Berman is a free-lance artist who choreographs original works, stages full-length classical ballets and is an instructor and private coach.
+From 1992-2010, Berman served as Ballet Mistress, Associate Artistic Director and Artistic Director of the Grand Rapids Ballet Company.
+At that time, she conducted a major capital campaign to renovate the North Star Bus Terminal into the Grand Rapids Ballet Company’s current LEED certified Peter Martin Wege Theatre.
+She was also Director of the School at the Grand Rapids Ballet Company, establishing its curriculum, syllabus, faculty and performances while placing students in ballet companies around the world.
+Currently, Berman is a free-lance artist who choreographs original works, stages full-length classical ballets and is an instructor and private coach.
 She has a master’s degree in Theatre from Northwestern University where she graduated with honors.